dimifranco/DataStructures/README.md

 # DataStructures
-Implementation of some data structures I studied.
+Implementation of some data structures and algorithms I studied in the course of Algorithms and Data Structures during my degree at the University of Udine.